neerajkumbhar/Our-Rising-Oceans/README.md

 - Includes pagination, localization, SEO, HTML5 features, and responsive across tablets, desktops and phones
 - Implemented footwe which is same acorss all the web pages.
 Has got links for News Letters and navigation.
 - Includes blogs page where pagination has been used. reading blogs are no longer a boring tasks on this website.
+- Includes localization.
+Present in Japenese and English language
 - Hosted on GoDaddy web hosting.
 Link: http://ourrisingoceans.com/